 Will the student be allowed to return to school if found not guilty in the criminal trial?

-This means that upon conclusion of the “1219” hearing and possibly while the criminal case is still underway, the University may, and in nearly all cases will, initiate the University conduct process.
-The student may also be under the restriction of a Presidential Suspension.
-Unless the student is under a Presidential Suspension or has been found responsible of a violation of the Code of Student Conduct, the student would be permitted to return to school.
+This means that upon conclusion of the 1219 hearing and possibly while the criminal case is still underway, the University may, and in nearly all cases will, initiate the University conduct process.
+The student may also be under the restriction of an Interim Suspension.
+Unless the student is under an Interim Suspension or has been found responsible of a violation of the Code of Student Conduct, the student would be permitted to return to school.

 What if the student is found guilty at the criminal trial?